7 Cybersecurity Steps Every SMB Should Take

 Where to Begin: 7 Essential Steps

-Large enterprises often have entire departments dedicated to cyber protection and risk management, led by seasoned CISOs with years of experience in the field.
+Large enterprises often have entire departments dedicated to cyber protection and human risk management, led by seasoned CISOs with years of experience in the field.
 This is not the case for SMBs, which are limited in their resources.
-Yet companies of all sizes have some common areas of focus when it comes to creating an effectual cybersecurity strategy.
+Yet companies of all sizes have some common areas of focus when it comes to creating an effectual cybersecurity and human risk management strategy.
 And SMBs don’t necessarily need a million-dollar budget to address their biggest vulnerabilities and threats.
-In fact, SMB leaders can take a few relatively straightforward actions that can prove very powerful in mitigating their organizations’ cyber risk.
+In fact, SMB leaders can take a few relatively straightforward actions that can prove very powerful in mitigating their organizations’ cyber and human risk.

 1. Designate a cybersecurity point person.
 Giving one individual primary responsibility for implementing cybersecurity best practices is one of the most important actions a business leader can take.
 Cybersecurity expertise does not have to be a prerequisite, but an appreciation for the importance of cyber protections and an intellectual curiosity about the subject matter is.
-Those with an affinity for technology, risk mitigation, or program management can be ideally suited for such a role, overseeing the creation of a well-rounded cybersecurity plan and reporting on progress and results on a regular basis.
+Those with an affinity for technology, risk mitigation, human risk management, or program management can be ideally suited for such a role, overseeing the creation of a well-rounded cybersecurity and human risk management plan and reporting on progress and results on a regular basis.

 2. Develop and practice an incident response plan.
 Creating a formal, written incident response plan that specifically lays out what the organization will do to respond and recover from a cyberattack is not only a good idea, it’s a prerequisite for most cyber insurance policies.
 Taking the time to develop this plan, with input from relevant stakeholders throughout the organization, before something happens is key.
 The plan should cover how the organization will contain or eliminate identified threats, as well as what steps it will take to maintain operations during and after an incident.
 Conducting tabletop exercises to practice organizational responses to simulated attacks will help everyone become more comfortable with the response plan and their roles in it.